paulbardini/Assistive-Joystick/making/README.md

 I did have to shave the lip on the base so the top would sit properly.
 Once the unit is programmed and working I will hot glue a cable in possition and the lid closed.
 This is what I like about Hot Glue - the ability to get things apart again.

 <img src=https://github.com/paulbardini/Assistive-Joystick/blob/master/img/Making/Image00025%20smaller.jpg>

+Great - so now that it is mostly together - there are a few tweeks to get things works.
+Jump to this link to see how to calibrate the button contact.

+-LINK